Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/00 Vanilla - Weapons/Weapon stats fix and rebalance patch/readme.txt

 -Module:
 Weapon stats fix and rebalance patch

+Some of the mods merged with the permission of their authors:
+HellblaueHoelle's Fire Rate Fix
+Georg_Ravioli's AN-94 Fire Rate Fix
+Phosibl3's ReWeight Ammo

 ----------------------------------------------------------
 -Compatibility:
 The vanilla file will also affect mods that reuse the same IDs.
 Both good and intended, though some incongruencies may happen if a particular weapon is changed into a different one, like Blackgrowl's Pretty Pistols Pack.
 They will be looked at.